Need some extra stealth for your vsr? Targets hearing where the shot came from? Read on…

 There’s been a lot of fanfare lately about a revolutionary foam filled silencer which is apparently a “game changer” for owners of a popular, but loud, m24 variant.
 But does a cheap, foam filled (like every other one) silencer solve the noise problem on a spring sniper rifle?
 Of course not.
 The Sniper should always be looking to better themselves and their kit, and as with camouflage, sometimes that takes a bit more effort than just adding an item to your basket.

-(This guide is aimed at players of the glorious VSR master race, but some of it might apply to filthy srs or m24 peasants who are trending at the moment.)
+(This guide is aimed at players of the glorious VSR master race, but some of it might apply to other rifle platforms too.)

 First off, for people who don’t visit this site often, I’m using a cyma Cm701 variant vsr, which is more robust externally than the TM, and it isn’t a stock one either; I run an airbraked WASP piston from the Sniper Mechanic which has had a big impact on noise levels.
 That’s not to say you need one, and there are alternatives, because the rest of the advice should help bit by bit anyway.
 I’ve been trying to get it down to a similar level as a gas rifle, so I can take shots without giving my position away, and so I can ignore Tanaka M700 owners who won’t (James…) shut up about how quiet they are.
 The plan was to combine the reliability and performance of a spring platform but tackle the weakness which is the extra noise created.
 Using a decibel meter app on my phone, at two feet from the barrel I’ve got it down to 11-16db.
 Without a BB loaded (which reduces it a bit further).
 That puts it on a par with whispering apparently, and is barely audible at two metres, let alone anything outside a 20 metre MED.